List of Digimon Adventure characters: Digital World

 A Champion-level fire spirit Digimon and a neighbor of the Yokomon Village living in Mount Miharashi on File Island.
 He is possessed by a Black Gear, but Birdramon destroys it.
-He later joins Mimi's army to fight the Dark Masters.
+Meramon later helped the File Island Digimon in building a raft for the DigiDestined to get to the Server Continent.
+He later joins Mimi and Joe's army to fight the Dark Masters.